-a.
-Cash generating units
+(a) Cash generating units

 The determination of CGUs requires judgment in defining a group of assets that generate independent cash inflows from other assets.
 CGUs are determined by similar geological structure, shared infrastructure, geographical proximity, commodity type, similar exposure to market risks and materiality.
 The Company's CGUs are generally aligned with the concession agreements.
-During the year, management reassessed the CGUs and has determined that the Chouech and Ech Chouech concessions were in fact a single CGU based on Ech Choueh's reliance on the Chouech facility to continue producing.
+During the year, management reassessed the CGUs and has determined that the Chouech and Ech Chouech concessions in Tunisia were in fact a single CGU based on Ech Chouech's reliance on the Chouech facility to continue producing.
+In Romania, the Company determined that the 3D seismic acquired in 2014 in the Santau area of the Satu Mare Concession identified future prospects that are in a distinct geographic area from the Moftinu area and concluded that each of Santau and Moftinu should be identified as separate CGUs.
 For further information see Note 11.

-b.
-Oil and gas reserves
+(b) Oil and gas reserves